-1.9 During the same time period, in order to meet new Government housing targets, TWBC undertook Calls for Sites in February 2016 and May 2017, when landowners in the borough were invited to submit land for residential development.
-Landowners initially submitted thirty five sites in the parish, with a further ten sites emerging as late submissions.
+1.8 During the same time period, in order to meet new Government housing targets, TWBC undertook Calls for Sites in February 2016 and May 2017, when landowners in the borough were invited to submit land for residential development.
+Landowners submitted thirty-five sites in the parish, with a further ten sites in the parish emerging as late submissions.
 In response to the threat of significant development in the parish, the Parish Council made the decision after the Annual Parish Meeting in May 2017 to embark on a Neighbourhood Plan.
 The earlier public consultations and results of the Parish Plan Survey were invaluable in creating the foundation for the Neighbourhood Plan.

-1.10 Work on the Brenchley and Matfield Neighbourhood Plan began in September 2017 with the appointment of the Steering Group.
+1.9 Work on the Benchley and Matfield Neighbourhood Plan began in September 2017 with the appointment of the Steering Group.
 The designated boundary for the Brenchley and Matfield Neighbourhood Plan (Figure 1), which coincides with the parish boundary, was approved by Tunbridge Wells Borough Council on 30th November 2017.
+The Plan period is 2020 to 2038.

-1.11 The Plan has been prepared through extensive community consultation, in order to benefit from as many ideas and comments as possible.
+1.10 The Plan has been prepared through extensive community consultation, in order to benefit from as many ideas and comments as possible.
 There are areas of divergent views but the aim has been to build as broad a consensus as possible.
 The Vision Statement, Objectives and Planning Policies for the Neighbourhood Plan have been developed from this process.